• Skip to primary navigation

 Instructions

-• Combine the chai and milk and heat to the desired temperature, if needed.
+• Combine the chai concentrate and milk in a heavy-bottomed saucepan over medium heat.
+Heat it to the desired temperature.

-• Brew espresso and add hot espresso to the chai and milk.
+• Brew espresso and add the hot espresso to the chai and milk.

 • Froth with a milk frother until the top is nice and frothy.

-• Divide the latte evenly between 4 mugs.
-Garnish with a star anise, if desired.
+• Pour the dirty chai latte into a mug and garnish with a star anise, if desired.

 Notes